elizabethyee/wedding/README.md

   <li>5pm: Wedding Ceremony begins! </li>
   <li>6pm: Cocktail Hour</li>
   <li>7pm: Dinner Reception</li>
-  <li>After ceremony-late: Photos, dinner, dancing, libations</li>
+  <li>After ceremony-late: Photos, dinner, dancing, libations </li>

 ### SUNDAY
 Early Brunch and Farewells
   <li>8-10am: (Early) Brunch </li>
   <li>11am: Check-Out time (There is no late check-out)</li>

-While not the only option, the recommended route is to take the Seattle-Bainbridge Island ferry.
+<i>While not the only option, the recommended route is to take the Seattle-Bainbridge Island ferry.
 The directions below assume you will take the ferry route.